-Two relevant datasets from this N-boby simulation, i.e. halo-based and correlation-based statistics of dark matter flow, can be found at Zenodo.org \citep{Xu:2022-Dark_matter-flow-dataset-part1, Xu:2022-Dark_matter-flow-dataset-part2}, along with the accompanying presentation slides, "A comparative study of dark matter flow \& hydrodynamic turbulence and its applications" \citep{Xu:2022-Dark_matter-flow-and-hydrodynamic-turbulence-presentation}.
+Finally, two relevant datasets from this N-body simulation, i.e. halo-based and correlation-based statistics of dark matter flow, can be found at Zenodo.org \citep{Xu:2022-Dark_matter-flow-dataset-part1, Xu:2022-Dark_matter-flow-dataset-part2}, along with the accompanying presentation slides, "A comparative study of dark matter flow \& hydrodynamic turbulence and its applications" \citep{Xu:2022-Dark_matter-flow-and-hydrodynamic-turbulence-presentation}.
 All data files are also available on GitHub \citep{Xu:Dark_matter_flow_dataset_2022_all_files}.